Carole Bouzidi

 She won two medals in the K1 team event at the ICF Canoe Slalom World Championships with a gold in 2014 and a bronze in 2015.
 She also won five medals (2 golds, 1 silver and 2 bronzes) at the European Championships.

+She represented Algeria at the 2024 Summer Olympics in Paris, France.
+In the K1 event, she placed 14th in the semifinal and was eliminated, while in the kayak cross, she placed second in both her starting heat and the quarterfinal, progressing to the semifinals and finished 7th overall.